Kinetic Interacting Particle Langevin Monte Carlo: Technical Background

 \subsection{Kinetic Langevin Monte Carlo}

+In recent years, the Langevin diffusion and its associated algorithms have been widely used in statistics and machine learning to sample from complex distributions.
+The overdamped Langevin diffusion is given by the \gls*{sde}

+where $U:\bR^d \to \bR$ is a potential function and $(\B_t)_{t\geq 0}$ is a Brownian motion.
+Under certain regularity conditions, this system is known to be invariant w.r.t. the measure $\pi(\md z) \propto \exp(-U(z))\md z$ \citep{Pavliotis_2014}.
+Under the strongly convex and Lipschitz-gradient setting, a standard Euler-Maruyama discretisation of this diffusion, called \gls*{ula}, is known to attain at most $\mathcal{O}(\varepsilon)$ error in Wasserstein-2 distance to the stationary measure in $\widetilde{\mathcal{O}}(d \varepsilon^{-2})$ steps \citep{dalalyan2017theoretical, durmus2019high}.

-An alternative to the Langevin diffusions given in \eqref{eq:LangevinDiffusion}, which are generally termed \textit{overdamped} Langevin diffusions, is another class of Langevin diffusions called \textit{underdamped} diffusions \cite{Pavliotis_2014}.
+An alternative to the \textit{overdamped} Langevin diffusions given in \eqref{eq:LangevinDiffusion}, is another class of diffusions called \textit{underdamped} Langevin diffusions \citep{Pavliotis_2014}.
 This class of diffusions is akin to second-order differential equations and defined over position and momentum variables.
-The momentum dynamics are given by Newton's Law for the motion of a particle, subject to friction and a stochastic forcing, acting as the gradient of the position particle \cite{cheng2018underdamped}.
-In particular, for a $d$-dimensional target measure, the underdamped Langevin diffusion is defined to evolve on $\bR^d \times \bR^d$ given by the \gls*{sde}
+In particular, for a $d$-dimensional target measure $\pi(\md z) \propto \exp(-U(z))\md z$, the underdamped (kinetic) Langevin diffusion is given by the \gls*{sde}

 where $\gamma > 0$ is called the friction coefficient and $(\B_t)_{t \geq 0}$ is a Brownian motion.
-From this equation, one can recover the \textit{overdamped} dynamics in \eqref{eq:LangevinDiffusion} by letting $\gamma \to \infty$ and considering the behaviour of the $z$-marginal \cite[pg.
-58]{Nelson}.
-Under certain regularity conditions \cite{Pavliotis_2014}, this system is known to be invariant w.r.t. an extended stationary measure of the form
+Under certain regularity conditions \citep{Pavliotis_2014}, this system is known to be invariant w.r.t. an extended stationary measure of the form

-This means that we can recover the samples from our target measure \eqref{eq:target} by sampling from \eqref{eq:underdamped_invariant} where the $z$-marginal of $\bar{\pi}$ is the target measure we would like to sample from.
+This means that we can recover the samples from our target measure $\pi(\md z) \propto \exp(-U(z))\md z$ by sampling from \eqref{eq:underdamped_invariant} and then marginalising out the velocity variable.